 Activity Level Activity levels are subjective depending on your general level of fitness and your experience; however, all of our trips are self-paced.

-How can a country so small have so many different, diverse & dramatic landscapes?
+How can a country so small have so many different, diverse and dramatic landscapes?
 This is a question you will find yourself asking about Ireland.
-From the rolling, soft Wicklow Hills in the East to the dramatic & mountainous coastline of the West; from the spectacular Cliffs of Moher, to the awe-inspiring Wild Atlantic Way, Ireland offers delightful scenery, culture, history, warmth & splendor.
+From the rolling, soft Wicklow Hills in the East to the dramatic and mountainous coastline of the West; from the spectacular Cliffs of Moher, to the awe-inspiring Wild Atlantic Way, Ireland offers delightful scenery, culture, history, warmth and splendor.
 To really experience Ireland you need to feel it.
-Feel its land, its rain, its temperate climate & most of all, its soul.
+Feel its land, its rain, its temperate climate and most of all, its soul.
 This is a country that cannot be rushed, and exploring it on foot is one of the best ways to experience it.
 This allows you the opportunity to meet the “locals,” come face to face with thousands of years of history, and see what it is that makes Irish people so unique.

 - Experience Ireland’s rich history, from hunting lodges to lighthouses.

 - Traverse Killarney National Park by horseback, the best way to see Ireland’s beautiful scenery.

 - Forage for, and sample, seaweed, Ireland’s newest delicacy.